SecurEth/Wayback/README.md

-## Wayback - a brief history of a crypto product.
+## Wayback - a brief quality history of a crypto product.

 We are all about keeping records.
 Check out what we made while developing Wayback itself: